jimiryquai/trainedstoic/README.md

 > This project is still a work in progress.
 It's improving continuously and will be ready soon.
 > Documentation for using this project is currently limited but will be expanded shortly.

-I've learned a lot since the first iteration of [Freedom Stack](https://github.com/cameronapak/freedom-stack).

-I've used it in many projects, including as a home screen launcher on an Android phone.

-Here's what I'm thinking...

 ## Criteria for Freedom Stack v2

 1. Must feel elementary/vanilla to use and be easy to learn